greenfishbluefish/kata-vagrant-linux/README.md

     * As you add each command, run `vagrant provision` to have them run against the VM.
 Read the below section on Idempotency for how to write them.

+If you get stuck, I've created an "answer" branch with how I would solve this problem.
+There's many ways to solve this (and other katas go into different ways using other tools), so don't try and hit my exact solution.

 # Discussion

 There are a lot of moving parts.
 Every file exists for a purpose and is heavily